 Final hearings

-At a Final hearing, the judge looks at all the evidence available.
+At a final hearing, the judge looks at all the evidence available.
 This includes information from you, reports from Cafcass, and details provided by the Local Authority.
-If there was a fact finding hearing, that's considered too.
+If there was a fact-finding hearing, that's considered too.

 Using all this information, the judge decides what's best for the child's well-being.
 They follow a 'welfare checklist' to make sure the child's interests come first.

-The Judge could choose not to make an order or might decide a Child Arrangements Order is needed.
+The judge could choose not to make an order or might decide a Child Arrangements Order is needed.
 This order lays out where the child will stay and contact arrangements.

 How long do Family Court proceedings take?

-For cases involving children, there's typically a waiting period of about four weeks between starting the court process and the initial hearing.
 Court reports usually take around 12 weeks to be prepared.
-This means that cases involving child arrangements often take several months to reach a resolution.
+This means that cases involving child arrangements often take several months to resolve.
 The timeframe largely depends on whether an agreement can be reached through the court or with the help of organisations like CAFCASS.

 In financial cases, the waiting period between starting the case and the first hearing is generally around 12 to 16 weeks.
-This time is allocated to allow both parties to gather and share financial information.
-Similar to child-related cases, financial cases also take a few months to conclude if an agreement isn't reached.
-Temporary maintenance orders might be granted by the court during ongoing cases if there's an immediate need that can't be delayed.
-This is referred to as a Maintenance Pending Suit.
+This time is to allow both parties to gather and share financial information.

 Who is allowed in family court?